 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Wayne Newton tickets.
+Want to see Wayne Newton in concert?
+View the listings below for upcoming dates and Wayne Newton tickets.

 |Date & Time||Event||Location|

 Wayne Newton was born on April 3, 1942, in Roanoke, Virginia.
 He and his brother started their first Las Vegas show when he was 17.
 In 1963, Wayne Newton released his first hit, "Danke Schoen," at age 21.
 He soon created an act that featured a spaceship and fog machines and eventually became the highest grossing show in the history of Las Vegas.
 Over the years, he became so well known that people called him "Mr. Las Vegas" and could not imagine the city without him.
 People respect Wayne Newton's reputation as a decent man who cares about his fans.
 Wayne Newton will always be a part of the Las Vegas nightlife and entertainment scene.